 The purpose of the program is to assist low-to-moderate income owner occupied homeowners with exterior improvements to meet health and safety standards; to provide the opportunity to realize measurable energy savings; provide with exterior ADA accessibility; and assist with emergency repairs.

 Assistance is provided on a "first come first served" basis to eligible applicants.
 Maximum assistance is $5,000.
 If costs exceed this amount, the owner is responsible for the difference.
+Any funds left over after completion of the identified scope of work is returned to the program.

 2019 Income Guidelines